Villiger 39 St Josephs University

 Don't be cruel, disrespectful, or belittling.
 This is especially true if you are more experienced/knowledgeable than the other team.
 If you're a senior with 4 years of national circuit experience and 3 summers of camps, don't be a jerk to sophomores who just entered varsity just because you want to flex.
 This doesn't mean go easy, it means that you should take your opponents and their arguments seriously.

 Things like author creds and dates can be important - if you notice something, call it out.

 I am sympathetic to arguments about ivory tower positions/armchair philosophy.
 I debated in a UDL, on a small team, and in a program that often lacked funding.
-I saw the impact of teams running Deleuze, Bifo, etc. when their opponents didn't have a prayer at understanding, and exploiting their lack of experience/knowledge/educational resources (PSA: If you do this, you're causing direct harm to the activity and to fellow debaters), and that's an impact scenario I can and will vote on.
+Don't aim to win arguments by virtue of your opponents not having the resources to engage them.
+If you do this, you're causing direct harm to the activity and to fellow debaters, and that's an impact scenario I am happy to vote on.